ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 2. Enter the workspace name for your workspace, i.e. `vmware-tutorial`.
    - Select the resource group and location of the workspace, you can also add tags and description as needed.
    - Click **Create** to create your workspace.
 Your workspace is created with a Draft state and the workspace Settings page opens.
-3. Connect your workspace to the GitHub source repository where our Terraform template for this tutorial are stored.
+3. Connect your workspace to the GitHub source repository where our Terraform template for this tutorial is stored.
    - On the workspace Settings page, enter the link to our GitHub repository, `https://github.com/IBM-Cloud/vmware-solutions-shared`.
    - Select `terraform_v0.12` as the **Terraform version**.
    - Click **Save template information**.
-4. In the Input variables section, enter the information that were previously captured from the VMware vCloud Director console.
+4. In the Input variables section, enter the information that was previously captured from the VMware vCloud Director console.

     Some values have defaults which are appropriate to keep for this tutorial, replace those with `your_xxx`.
     {:tip}